gamedevpl/www.gamedev.pl/js13k2024/game/design/gameplay.md

 ### Monster Summoning
 - A monster is summoned every time the step counter reaches a multiple of 13.
-- The monster appears on the last cell the player occupied before the 13th step.
+- The monster appears on a predetermined position based on the level design.

 ### Monster Behavior
-- Monsters follow the exact path the player took, starting from their spawn point.
+- Monsters follow a predetermined path or behavior based on the level design.
 - They move one step for every step the player takes.
 - If a monster reaches the player's current position, the game ends.

 ### Obstacles
-- Some grid cells may contain obstacles that cannot be passed through.
+- Some grid cells contain obstacles that cannot be passed through.
 - Obstacles can be used strategically to block monster paths.

 ### Goal